 Place the lid back over the skillet and continue frying on low for another 12 minutes.

-If you're making enough chicken that you'll have to do two batches then at this point you're going to want to preheat your oven to 200 degrees so that you can keep your first batch nice and hot while you fry up the 2nd batch.
+If you're making enough chicken that you'll be doing two batches then at this point you're going to want to preheat your oven to 200º so that you can keep your first batch nice and hot while you fry up the 2nd batch.

 At this point, congratulations, it's ready to devour!
 But if you're doing another batch place the first batch into a glass container, loosely cover with foil, and keep them in the warm oven until you're ready to eat.